The hotelier’s ultimate guide to occupancy forecasting

 3. Account for unique factors that impact occupancy

-Here are a few common factors:
+A few common factors:

-Natural disasters – for example, if a competitor hotel experiences flooding while your hotel remains unaffected.
+Natural disasters: For example, if a competitor hotel experiences flooding while your hotel remains unaffected.

-Macro-Economic-level market trends, political unrest or recession.
+Macro-economic-level market trends, political unrest or recession.

 Are any rooms out of order due to maintenance or renovation?